krunal7558/vEOS-lab/README.md

 Remember this password.
 Inside secret.yml

-Replace with your own tacacs username password
+Replace with your own username password

 	---
-	ansible_user: tacacsusername
+	ansible_user: myusername # admin
-	ansible_ssh_pass: topsecret
+	ansible_ssh_pass: topsecret # or admin
-	enable_pass: everyoneknows
+	enable_pass: everyoneknows # whocares
 	# Ansible 2.5
 	ansible_password: topsecret
 	ansible_become_pass: everyoneknows

 Save and exit this file can be edited only using "ansible-vault edit secret.yml" command

+### Step 6:

+Create vault password file vault_pass.txt and assign appropriate permission.

+	/vEOS-lab $ vim .vault_pass.txt

+Vim editor will open, go to insert mode and type your vault password then save and exit ESC + !wq

+### Step 7:

+Change file mode so only you can read it

+	/vEOS-lab $ chmod 400 .vault_pass.txt

-You are now ready to run playbooks.
+####You are now ready to run playbooks.

 ### Example 1: